Clarence Williams III

 Clarence Williams III (August 21, 1939 – June 4, 2021) was an American actor.
-He played the character of Linc Hayes in the police television series The Mod Squad from 1968 to 1973.
-He also appeared in films such as Purple Rain, 52 Pick-Up, Tales from the Hood, Hoodlum, Deep Cover, Half Baked, Life, American Gangster, and Reindeer Games.
+He was best known for his starring role as Linc Hayes on the television series The Mod Squad (1968–73).
+He also appeared in films such as Purple Rain, 52 Pick-Up, Tales from the Hood, Hoodlum, Deep Cover, Half Baked, Life, American Gangster, and Reindeer Games, and was a Tony Award-nominated stage actor.

-Biography

 Early life

 Born in New York City, Williams was the son of a professional musician, Clarence "Clay" Williams Jr., and grandson of jazz and blues composer/pianist Clarence Williams and his singer-actress wife, Eva Taylor.
 Raised by his paternal grandmother, he became interested in acting after accidentally walking onto a stage at a theater below a Harlem YMCA.

+During the late 1950s, Williams served two years in the United States Army, as a paratrooper in C Company, 506th Infantry, of the 101st Airborne Division.